kubernetes-sigs/blixt/README.md

 > to manage the various crates spread across the Rust parts of the repo.
 However, there is one exception.
 > The `dataplane/eBPF` crate must be kept as a standalone because it needs to re-implement the `panic` handler.
 > All new crates should be added to the workspace, if possible.

-This project's main purposes are to help facilitate the development of the [Gateway API][gwapi] project and to be a fun and safe place for contributors to contribute and try out newer technologies.

 > **Note**: The word "blixt" means "lightning" in Swedish.